j54j6/YoutubeDL-Downloader/README.md

 - YouTube

 # TODO
-- better documentation / Code QUality fixes
+- better documentation / Code Quality fixes
 - FS Validator (To check for missing / corrupt files) and for simpler rebuild if data storage was broken

 # Postponed todos